PRICKLY PEAR FRUIT

 The plant (Opuntia ficus-indica) that produces these fruits is called cactus, prickly pear, nopal, etc, It is a very common shrub in rural areas, gardens and orchards.

-*Additional characteristics of prickly pear in the listing above.
+*Additional characteristics of prickly pear in the listing below.

 The prickly pears fruits have ellipsoidal shape, a thick skin, and are covered with tiny barbs that stick easily to our hands, if we manipulate them unprotected.